baptiste0928/cargo-install/README.md

 | **v2.0:** This major update introduces some breaking changes.
 Read the [changelog] before updating. |

 ## Features
-- Install any Rust binary crate from [crates.io] or a git repository.
+- Install any Rust binary crate from [crates.io], a git repository or an alternate registry.
 - Automatically cache installed binaries to avoid compiling them each run.
 - Keep crates updated, with an optional version range to avoid breakages.
 - Works on Linux, Windows and MacOS runners.